richiejp/ltp-executor/README.md

 `driver` executable to feed the `executor` and record the results.

 The executor and driver are transport agnostic, meaning they use stdin and stdout.
-Just hook up stdio and stdout to whatever SUT/host transport you are using e.g. IPMI-SOL, SSH, ttyS0, FireWire, CAN, Bluetooth, cups-and-string etc. (see Usage for how to do this).
+Just hook up stdio to whatever SUT/host transport you are using e.g. IPMI-SOL, SSH, ttyS0, FireWire, CAN, Bluetooth, cups-and-string etc. (see Usage for how to do this).

 It is multithreaded and uses a message-passing actors system based on liburcu.
 Output from the tests is weaved onto the transport by a